 Make an authentic Chicken Vindaloo in your Instant Pot or Pressure cooker, in minutes rather than hours.
-Check out this Chicken Vindaloo Recipe for an authentic vindaloo, made from scratch less than an hour.
+Check out this Chicken Vindaloo Recipe for an authentic vindaloo, made from scratch less than an hour, with no spice pastes.
 Once you try this, you will be able to make pork vindaloo or beef vindaloo as well, using this basic recipe.

 WHAT IS VINDALOO?